Best USMLE Step 1 Question Banks in 2026: An Honest Comparison

 Can I pass Step 1 with only a free QBank?

 Yes.
-Step 1 is pass/fail, and QuantaPrep gives you unlimited questions with full explanations, completely free.
+Step 1 is pass/fail, and QuantaPrep provides daily question access with full explanations at no charge.
 Combined with First Aid and free resources (Pathoma first chapters, Anki, YouTube), a dedicated student can build a passing knowledge base without spending hundreds of dollars.

 How many questions should a QBank have?

-Quality matters more than quantity.
-A 500-question adaptive QBank that targets your specific weak areas can be more effective than randomly working through 3,800 questions.
-That said, for comprehensive coverage during a dedicated period, 2,000+ questions is ideal.
+The number matters less than how many you actually review thoroughly.
+A 500-question adaptive QBank that targets your specific weak areas can outperform randomly working through 3,800 questions.
+For comprehensive coverage during a dedicated period, 2,000+ is ideal, but the diminishing returns curve (see the ROI section) means the last 1,000 questions contribute far less than the first 1,000.

 Should I do QBank questions in tutor mode or timed mode?